MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ## Review progress and feature deliverables

-The three main tools you'll want to review progress and deliverables are:
+The three main tools you'll want to use to review progress and deliverables are:

 - Features Kanban board
 - Features backlog with rollup columns